An introduction to Azure Functions

-- Bring your own dependencies - Functions supports NuGet and NPM, so you can use your favorite libraries.
+Bring your own dependencies: Functions supports NuGet and NPM, giving you access to your favorite libraries.

-- Simplified integration - Easily leverage Azure services and software-as-a-service (SaaS) offerings.
-See the integrations section for some examples.
+Simplified integration: Easily integrate with Azure services and software-as-a-service (SaaS) offerings.

 What can I do with Functions?